KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/avgDistInRange.md

 *Why $n \times n$?
 That's redundant!*

 When we compute all distances in *both directions*, then the number of distances will always be $n^2$, no matter if $n$ is even or odd.
-This reduces complexity.
+This reduces complexity of the subsequent steps.

 * sum of all distances: $s$
 * number of distances: $d_{cnt} := n^2$